Katie85/www.thecomfortcupboard.com.au/_posts/2020-06-20-rosewater-marshmallows.md

 author: Katie Smith
 ---

-Those who know me know that I LOVE rosewater and use it where ever I can and those who don't know me now know that I really love rosewater and will see it frequent my recipes with these beautiful marshmallows being no exception.
+Those who know me know that I LOVE rosewater and use it wherever I can and those who don't know me now know that I really love rosewater and will see it frequent my recipes with these beautiful marshmallows being no exception.
 I use Cortas rosewater which you can purchase [here](https://internationalgroceries.com.au/Cortas%20Rose%20Water){: target="_blank"}.
 It's the real deal - no artificial flavours or colours, just distilled water and edible rose petal extract.

 **IN A SAUCEPAN&nbsp;**